Mélantois

-The Mélantois (/fr/) is an inland area of northern France, at south-east of Lille.
+The Mélantois (/fr/, Païs d'Mélantois) is an inland area of northern France, at south-east of Lille.
 Between the Deûle and the Marque, it is bounded to the north by a line from Willems to La Madeleine.
 It is a chalky plateau at an altitude of between 20 and 45 m, with gentle slopes (below 5 %).

+Etymology

+The name Mélantois refers to its geographical position as it can be translated to "Milieu" (Middle).

+Geography

+The region is located south of the Ferrain, west of the Pévèle, north of the Carembault and east of the Weppes.

+History

+During Antiquity, the Mélantois was a pagus of the civitas of Medenentensis.